Jean-Delfino/Simple-Reuse/README.md

 This is a repository for easy to analyze and free to copy codes (since some of them are not mine to begin with).
-This repository is good to study or develop real world code, in a near future I plan to make this a real thing, but for now it’s mostly a group of nice to have codes.
+This repository is good to study or develop real world code, in the near future I plan to make this a real thing, but for now it’s mostly a group of nice to have codes.

 ## Interconnection

-Some codes are free to use (no need for a Unity setup), while other need to set up some elements, for now the “**CameraController**” and “**InputManager**”.
+Some codes are free to use (no need for a Unity setup), while others need to set up some elements, for now the “**CameraController**” and “**InputManager**”.

 ## Camera